 Special Educational Needs Coordinator (SENCo):

 Tel: (01642) 763623

 Our SEND Policy:

-Click here for School SEN Impact Information.
+Click here for our SEN Impact Report.

 Stockton-on-Tees Early Years and Complex Needs Team: